replit/desktop-releases/README.md

 ## Usage

-Deploy the app to https://desktop.replit.com/
+Deploy this server to https://desktop.replit.com/ via the deployments pane in the [Repl](https://replit.com/@util/desktop-releases)

 Then set the following code in the Electron client: